 Although there will be service components ("doing"), the focus of the Global Urban Trek is learning ("being") among native Filipino leaders and communities who have boldly ministered in difficult places and situations through a holistic understanding of the gospel.
 Participants will have cross-cultural mission training, live incarnationally in poor communities, and work alongside one or more organizations and/or ministries in metro Manila.
 Trek participants will be exposed to some of the following elements: family life, church plants, youth and adolescent programs, community development, community intervention, child and family development, outreach, and counseling.
 Placements are located throughout Metro Manila, with most being in Quezon City.
 Historically, we have worked with the following organizations:

 Living Springs Church

 As students experience daily life and the needs of this community, they may begin to sense God's call to longer-term service among the urban poor.

 June 17 - August 2, 2019

 Student expenses for a summer total around $4,000.
-But, in lieu of a fixed cost - the Trek asks students to set a fundraising goal based on historic cost and each students’ background.
+But, in lieu of a fixed cost - the Trek asks students to set a fundraising goal based on historical cost and each students’ background and will fundraise in a communal model.
 Talk to your director or email us with questions and concerns.